-Author: Rhonda Boateng et al
+Authors: Rhonda Boateng et al

 In sub-Saharan Africa, there is a growing awareness of the burden of paediatric surgical diseases.
 This has highlighted the large discrepancy between the capacity to treat and the ability to afford treatment, and the effect of this problem on access to care.
 This review focuses on the sources and challenges of funding paediatric surgical procedures in sub-Saharan Africa.

-Author: Sebastian O. Ekenze
+Authors: Sebastian O. Ekenze